Get all the latest data for Manila

 So, is now a good time?

-Please note this is not financial or investment advice, we don't know your personal situation, and you should always do your own research before making any property purchase decision.
+This is not financial or investment advice, because we do not know your budget, income, risk tolerance, financing terms, or personal situation, so you should always do your own research.

 Is it smart to buy now in Manila, or should I wait as of 2026?